-Does everyone needs antirejection drugs during a transplantation procedure?
+Does everyone need anti-rejection drugs during a transplantation procedure?

 Signs of rejection you shouldn’t overlook:

-Even though you are obediently taking the anti-rejection medicines prescribed by your doctor after transplantation, still you have the chances of developing a rejection.
-While taking the anti-rejection medicines, you should keep a close watch on the sign and symptoms your body shows.
+Even though you are obediently taking the anti-rejection medicines prescribed by your doctor after transplantation, still you have the chance of developing a rejection.
+While taking anti-rejection medicines, you should watch your body's signs and symptoms.
 Watch out for the following symptoms:

-In case you find any of the following symptoms, you should call your doctor or the transplantation centre immediately and inform about your condition.
+If you find any of the following symptoms, you should call your doctor or the transplantation centre immediately and inform them about your condition.

 Side effects of the immunosuppressive drugs:

-If the drug is causing a problem then ask your doctor, he will make the suitable arrangement by either changing the medicine, dosage or the drug timings.
+If the drug is causing a problem, ask your doctor; he will make a suitable arrangement by either changing the medicine, dosage or the drug timings.